Police

 Public Input Regarding AB 481

-On April 15, 2022, the Ontario Police Department posted the proposed military equipment policy on this website and submitted the proposed policy to City Council for consideration on April 19, 2022.
-The annual reading of proposed military equipment policy and the military equipment list was updated on the City's website June 1st, 2023 and is scheduled for City Council consideration on August 15th, 2023.
+On October 8th, 2024, the Ontario Police Department posted the proposed military equipment policy on this website and submitted the proposed policy to City Council for the annual reading on November 5th, 2024 and and is scheduled for City Council consideration on December 3rd, 2024.

 Members of the public may register complaints or concerns, or submit questions about the use of each specific type of military equipment in this policy by any of the following means: